 a.
 The Implementer MUST update the Carequality Directory within one (1) business day of determining the Delegation Notice to be complete and valid.
 Beginning on the applicable date set forth in Section 3.7.5, the Carequality Directory must be updated by the Implementer by listing the First Tier Delegate or Downstream Delegate within the Directory entry of the Connection submitting the Delegation Notice.
-The Directory Entry of the Connection submitting the Delegation Notice must use the "Delegation of Authority (DOA)" extension with reference to the Organization resource(s) for the Delegate named in the Delegation Notice.
+The Directory Entry of the Connection submitting the Delegation of Authority (DOA)" extension with reference to the Organization resource(s) for the Delegate named in the Delegation Notice.